kayoumido/Joutes/readme.md

 ## Prerequisites

-We worked on an environment with the following software :

-- Ubuntu 16.04
-- Git
-- PHP 7.1
-- Nginx
-- MySQL
-- MariaDB
-- Sqlite3
-- Postgres
-- Composer
-- Node (With Yarn, PM2, Bower, Grunt and Gulp)
-- Redis
-- Memcached
-- Beanstalkd

-Not all the software on this list are required.

 ### Homestead
+So we could work in exactly the same environment, we've decided to use laravels **_homestead_**

 _"Laravel Homestead is an official, pre-packaged Vagrant box that provides you a wonderful development environment without requiring you to install PHP, a web server, and any other server software on your local machine."_

-To allow us to have exactly the same work environment, we decided to use Homestead.
-If you wish to use it, which we recommand you do, you can follow the official documentation [here](https://laravel.com/docs/5.3/homestead)
+If you wish to use it, which we highly recommend you do, you can follow the official documentation [here](https://laravel.com/docs/5.3/homestead). (quick tip: you'll need to generate an rsa key so homestead will work.
+Follow the solution [here](https://laravel.io/forum/06-04-2014-problem-launching-vagrant-on-homestead)).

+If don't want to use homestead, here are the software it includes:
+* Ubuntu 16.04
+* Git
+* PHP 7.1
+* Nginx
+* MySQL
+* MariaDB
+* Sqlite3
+* Postgres
+* Composer
+* Node (With Yarn, PM2, Grunt and Gulp)
+* Redis
+* Memcached
+* Beanstalkd

+Not all the software on this list are required.

 ### Composer